VTS Services

 If the vessel hasn't started the permitted movement within 30 minutes from the moment of communication with the Vanino VTS operator, the permission is cancelled and should be requested again.

-Vessels staying in the Vanino port VTS area should maintain permanent radio watch on VHF Channels 14 and 16.
+Vessels staying in the Vanino VTS area should maintain permanent radio watch on VHF Channels 14 and 16.

 A vessel leaving Vanino VTS coverage area must inform Vanino VTS and request permission to end the radio watch on VHF working channel 14, call sign “Vanino-Traffic”.